joao-conde/competitive-programming/resources/theory.md

 ## Bellman-Ford

 - finds the shortest path from one node to all others
-- relaxes edges V-1 times, quitting early if no distance improves
 - works for negative edges
+- relaxes edges V-1 times
+- can quit early if nothing improves
-- does not work with negative cycles but detects them
+- can detect negative cycles

 ```python
 def bellman_ford(graph, src):